Sanglorian/orcus/Orcus - Artworks.md

 [Abuse Demon](https://www.patreon.com/posts/abuse-demon-24951144) by Justin Nichol is released under the Creative Commons Attribution-ShareAlike 4.0 license.

 [Ranger](https://www.patreon.com/posts/ranger-22948253) by Justin Nichol is released under the Creative Commons Attribution-ShareAlike 4.0 license.

+The Phrenic Scourge, Tunnel Brute and Ophiduan by Beth Trott are released under the Open Game License.
+See the entry for *The Iconic Bestiary: Classics of Fantasy* for more details.